 Anaemia is a clinical condition and there is no certain age.
 It is widespread more in reproductive stage (15-49), young children and pregnant women [13-15].
-The World Health Organization (WHO) defined anaemia as a haemoglobin level ˂ 11.0 g/dl for pregnant women and ˂ 12.0 g/dl for women who are not pregnant [16, 17].
-WHO mentions globally 1.62 billion people have been anaemic, among them the most vulnerable group is pregnant women where totally 56 million suffer in this complication [13, 18].
-Bangladesh is a densely populated country where aanaemia prevalence among pregnant women is 42.2% that is quite high compared to global prevalence of 40% [19, 20].
-As anaemia is influenced by multiple reasons, as a result contributing factors may change based on geographical situation [21].
-Variation of anaemia already existed ratio in rural areas (44.3%) than in urban areas (40.2%) [22].
-On the other hand, anemia occurs one third among reproductive aged women and almost 40% of these women reside in developing regions including sub-Saharan Africa (SSA) [17, 23].
-Based on evidence the causes of anaemia are multifactorial [21, 24-26] even each of the aspects differs due to seasons, food habits, and geographical situation.
-Aneamia inhibits oxygen transportation into the blood, resulting in negative effects and outcomes low birth weight, preterm delivery, stillbirth, loss of productivity, fatigue, breathlessness, dizziness, headaches and fetal aneamia [27-31].
+WHO defined anaemia as a haemoglobin level ˂ 11.0 g/dl for pregnant women and ˂ 12.0 g/dl for women who are not pregnant [16, 17].
+Globally 1.62 billion people are anaemic, among them the most vulnerable group is pregnant women where totally 56 million suffer by this complication [13, 18].
+Bangladesh is a densely populated country where anaemia prevalence among pregnant women is 42.2% which is quite high compared to the global prevalence of 40% [19, 20].
+As anaemia is influenced by multiple reasons, the contributing factors may change based on geographical situation [21].
+Previous study mentioned the variation of anaemia exist more in the rural areas (44.3%) than the urban (40.2%) [22].
+On the other hand, about one-third women at reproductive age suffers from this and almost 40% of these women reside in developing regions including sub-saharan Africa [17, 23].
+Based on the evidence, the reason behind anaemia are multifactorial including seasonal influence, food habits, geographical clusters etc. [21, 24-26] .
+Aneamia inhibits oxygen transportation into the blood, resulting in negative effects and results in low birth weight, preterm delivery, stillbirth, loss of productivity, fatigue, breathlessness, dizziness, headaches and even turns into fatal aneamia [27-31].
 It is a serious public health issue, with detrimental effects on a woman's health [32].
-In 2000 and 2014, anemia was a culprit of premature births, fetal impairment, low birth weight as well as infant death and more than ½ maternal deaths.[33-36].
-Day by day the prevalence of anemia has globally been increased from an estimated 25% in 2008 to between 29 and 38% so in future it might be a burning issue specially for 3rd world countries [31, 37].
+In 2000 and 2014, due to anaemia significant amount of premature births, fatal impairment, low birth weight as well as infant death were observed and more than half maternal deaths [33-36].
+Day by day the prevalence of anaemia has globally increased from an estimated 25% in 2008 to between 29-38%, posing huge concern for the 3rd world countries [31, 37].
 However, there is no available information on the load and features linked with anaemia during preeclampsia.
-Many studies have been done based on risk factors of anemia in pregnant women.
-According to our knowledge and searching results determinants of anemia among preeclamptic women are less explored, even it is the first study conducted in Bangladesh.
-This study could help government and other investors to project evidence-based public health verdicts and deliberate the application of strategies and programs that help to lessen the dominance of anemia.
+Many studies have been conducted to explore the risk factors of anaemia in pregnant women.
+According to our knowledge and based on the database search, the determinants of anaemia among preeclamptic women are less explored,.
+Therefore, we conducted a case control study on 180 respondents to explore the determinants of PE in Bangladesh.
+We further measured the association of the factors related to this and conducted mapping to find out the risk regions by the incidence rate.
+Our study will help the public health authorities, and government officials to take necessary actions to implement suitable strategies in to reduce the burden of this disease.

 Methods